 INVENTORY LEVELS ARE DOWN 11 OF THE LAST 12 MONTHS

 Since inventory levels naturally fluctuate throughout the year, you don’t get true picture of the market by comparing one month to the prior month.
+Go on this Website if you want your dream home built or renovated as well.
 For example, there are almost always more homes for sale in March than February.
 Comparing year over year numbers, March 2017 to March 2016, demonstrates where we are at.
 And that exercise shows that for the last 9 months we have had double digit declines.
 The last month with an increase was April 2016.
 Here are the number of homes on the market in Fairfax County, Fairfax City, Arlington and Alexandria at the end of the given month and the change from a year earlier.

 3/2017 – 3668 homes -14%

 12/2016 -2873 homes -17%

 9/2016 – 4855 homes -16%

 I believe, we should have about another 1000 homes on the market now for proper balance.

 I really don’t know why there is a shortage of inventory.
 I have heard all kinds of reasons from “I don’t want to give up my super low mortgage rate” to “since there is no inventory, I can’t move up.”